 Watch the clip here, which is taken from their Lock The Box interview DV from their Stop The Clocks boxset:

-Liam Gallagher's two-minute love song might last forever, but the relationship unfortunately didn't.
+Liam Gallagher's two-minute love song might last forever when it comes to rock, but the relationship certainly didn't.

-His marriage to Nicole Appleton broke down after it emerged Liam had fathered a secret love child after a fling with journalist Liza Ghorbani, and the pair divorced in April 2014.
+His marriage to Nicole Appleton broke down after it emerged he'd had fathered a secret love child after a fling with journalist Liza Ghorbani, and the pair divorced in April 2014.

 But that's not where the story ends...